 Wireless Audio Transfer Using LASER Light

 In this article, we are going to discuss how to transfer audio through laser light.
-This is a fun little project and the concept is similar to what we see in fiber optics cable, we will use a laser light to send data from one point to another.
-To be particular, in this project here we are going to transfer our voice from one point to another by shining a laser light on a solar panel.
-This is made possible by Light Fidelity or (Li-Fi) in short, for those who are new Li-Fi is a technology in which data can be transferred using light, in our case we sending our voice as data and using Laser as light source.
+This is a fun little project, and the concept is similar to what we see in fibre optics cable.
+We will use a laser light to send data from one point to another.
+To be particular, in this project here, we are going to transfer our voice from one point to another by shining a laser light on a solar panel.
+This is made possible by Light Fidelity or (Li-Fi) in short, for those who are new, Li-Fi is a technology in which data can be transferred using light.
+In our case, we are sending our voice as data and using a Laser as a light source.

 Wireless Audio Transfer Using LASER Light Project’s Hardware Image

-The highlight of this project is its simplicity, you can easily build this over a weekend with commonly available components.
-If you are interested in Li-Fi you can also check our our Li-Fi Text communication and Li-Fi audio transfer projects.
+The highlight of this project is its simplicity; you can easily build this over a weekend with commonly available components.
+If you are interested in Li-Fi, you can also check our Li-Fi Text communication and Li-Fi audio transfer projects.

 So, without further delay, let’s dive into building the project.

-Transmitting Audio via Laser light is simple than it sounds.
-On the transmitter side we have a microphone which converts our voice into electrical signals, this signal then amplified using an audio amplifier and the output of this amplifier is directly connected to a LASER diode.
-This light is then pointed towards the solar panel on our received circuit.
-Agian, on the receiver side the solar panel is connected as audio input for another audio amplifier which amplifies these signals and plays it on a speaker.
+Transmitting Audio via Laser light is simpler than it sounds.
+On the transmitter side, we have a microphone which converts our voice into electrical signals.
+This signal is then amplified using an audio amplifier, and the output of this amplifier is directly connected to a LASER diode.
+This light is then pointed towards the solar panel on our receiving circuit.
+Again, on the receiver side, the solar panel is connected as an audio input for another audio amplifier, which amplifies these signals and plays them on a speaker.
 All of this works because of the ability of light to carry data.
+A laser transmitter and receiver system works by converting audio signals into modulated light waves.
+Understanding this laser audio transmitter circuit operation helps you troubleshoot and optimise your build.

 Transmitter Side

-Our aim is to transfer the live audio signal, so in that case, we need some sort of microphone to convert the audio signal to an electrical signal.
+We aim to transfer the live audio signal, so in that case, we need some sort of microphone to convert the audio signal to an electrical signal.
 Actually, speaking, there comes a little bit of a complex circuit to achieve a perfect output.
-So, to make it simple, we are going to use the MAX4466 Microphone Amplifier Module, you can check out the link if you want to know more about this microphone module.
+So, to make it simple, we are going to use the MAX4466 Microphone Amplifier Module.
+You can check out the link if you want to know more about this microphone module.
+The laser transmitter receiver principle relies on the photoelectric effect.

 Above, you can see the GIF video representing the working of the MAX4466 Microphone Amplifier Module.
 Now we have the electrical signal that needs to be transmitted over the laser.